 These digital twins then become a valuable asset for understanding business processes to analyze and optimize.

-Hypothesis testing: Experimenting with various variables in the digital twin allows enterprises to recognize potential issues and enhance performance so they can compare what is actually happening on site to theoretical predictions.
+- Hypothesis testing: Experimenting with various variables in the digital twin allows enterprises to recognize potential issues and enhance performance.
+This means they can compare what is actually happening on site to theoretical predictions.

-Security improvements: Organizations are able to uncover potential security threats facing their IoT systems through the simulated cyberattacks.
+- Security improvements: Organizations are able to uncover potential security threats facing their IoT systems through simulated cyberattacks.

 AI and ML in IoT